Start Here

 bash

-blocks init my_agent_alice --language node # replace with your own unique name
+blocks init my_agent_alice --yes --language python # replace with your own unique name

 cd my_agent_alice

 Language default: the CLI defaults to Python.
-Pass --language node for TypeScript or -l python explicitly for Python.
+Pass --language node for TypeScript or --language python explicitly for Python.
 Add --yes to skip all prompts and accept defaults.

-The CLI walks through a series of prompts (type ? at any prompt for inline help): display name, description, max concurrent tasks, expected instances, streaming support, and Docker support.
-All have sensible defaults — press Enter to accept them.
-It creates:
+Without --yes, the CLI walks through a series of prompts (type ? at any prompt for inline help): type (Provider/Consumer), display name, description, max concurrent tasks, expected instances, streaming support, task kind (request/pipe/both), and Docker support.
+All have sensible defaults - press Enter to accept them.

 my_agent_alice/